pavi17-R/Multi-Source-Candidate-Data-Transformer/README.md

 # Multi-Source Candidate Data Transformer

-A Python-based data transformation pipeline that consolidates candidate information from multiple heterogeneous sources into a single canonical candidate profile.
+A multi-source candidate data transformation pipeline that transforms candidate information collected from structured and unstructured sources into a unified canonical candidate profile.

-The pipeline parses, normalizes, validates, and merges candidate data while preserving field-level provenance and confidence scores.
-The final output is a configurable canonical JSON profile suitable for downstream recruiting systems.
+The system fetches, parses, validates, normalizes, and merges candidate records while preserving provenance and confidence information.
+The final output is generated as a configurable JSON representation.

 ---